ignacypolak1/Tr4pNode/README.md

 ## ⚠️ Disclaimer

 This project is provided **for educational and research purposes only**.
-The authors and contributors take **no responsibility** for any misuse of this software.
+The authors and contributors take **no responsibility** for any use of this software.
 Do not deploy this in environments where it could interfere with production systems or violate legal boundaries.

 ---